-Understand that drama and excitement are not the same thing
+Understand that drama and excitement are not the same things

-But sometimes particularly when we are younger we mistake them as the same thing.
+But sometimes particularly when we are younger we mistake them for the same thing.

 Travel is exciting and adventurous.
 Having a fling with someone unavailable is creating drama.
 One will end in fantastic memories, the other in tears.
 Choice wisely.